-Niraj, an electrical engineering graduate, started his career as a tester in a big MNC company with the salary of INR 20,000 per month, as he was not finding any job in electrical field.
+Niraj, an electrical engineering graduate, started his career as a tester in a big MNC company with the salary of INR 20,000 per month, as he was not finding any job in the electrical field.

-He got this job through a friend’s reference and was allocated on a big enterprise project for testing an accounting module.
+He got this job through a friend’s reference and was allocated to a big enterprise project for testing an accounting module.
 His manager knows that Niraj is a fresher and not from a computer background and didn’t know anything about Accounts.
 So, he was given some study materials and asked his test lead to train Niraj on the domain and testing process.

 But Niraj was totally disappointed that his electrical engineering studies were not useful – This demotivated him and he could not concentrate on his work and the salary too seemed low.